caleb531/alfred-workflow-packager/README.md

 awp
 ```

-Running `awp` will always copy those project resources listed in
+Running `awp` will copy those project resources listed in `packager.json` to
-`packager.json` to the installed workflow (in their respective locations).
-By
+the installed workflow (in their respective locations), but only if their
+contents or permissions have changed.
+If you ever need to ignore this equality
-default, only changes files/directories are copied, but you can force the
-copying of all files/directories by passing `--force` / `-f`.
+check, you can force the copying of all files/directories by passing `--force`
+/ `-f`.

 ```
 awp --force